rbisdorff/Digraph3/docSphinx/pearls.rst

 Computing the stability denotation of outranking situations ...........................................................

-As mentioned above, all *reflexive* comparisons confirm an unanimous outranking situations: all decision alternatives are indeed trivially *as well performing as* themselves.
-But there appear also two non reflexive unanimous outranking situations: when comparing alternative *a4* with alternatives *a5* and *a6* (see :numref:`stabDenot` Lines 14 and 16).
+As mentioned above, all *reflexive* comparisons confirm an unanimous outranking situation: all decision alternatives are indeed trivially *as well performing as* themselves.
+But there appear also two non reflexive unanimous outranking situations: when comparing, for instance, alternative *a4* with alternatives *a5* and *a6* (see :numref:`stabDenot` Lines 14 and 16).

 Let us inspect the details of how alternatives *a4* and *a5* compare.